 Road Fees are assessed on a per unit basis for single family (SFD) and multi-family (MFD) residential units, and on a per square footage basis for new or expanded commercial square footage.
 Road Fees are collected on new residential dwelling units or new commercial square footage in designated Area(s) of Benefit.
 Cities shall collect road fees when a building permit is issued.

-Where do the collected Transportation Corridor Agency (TCA) fees get submitted?
+Where do the collected Transportation Corridor Agency (TCA) Development Fees get submitted?

 Where are Road Fees applicable and how much are the fees?